shishunzhang1995/FJSP-LB-MK/README.md

 - **40×10**

-Each scale includes dedicated training, validation, and test instances.
+Each scale includes dedicated validation, and test instances, while the training instances are **generated on the fly** with the generation code during training.

 ### Real Production Dataset
 Collected from four distinct industrial steel plate production lines: